-Alex Murdaugh back on stand in double murder trial
+Prosecutors again ask Alex Murdaugh about financial crimes

-Disgraced South Carolina attorney Alex Murdaugh is back on the witness stand Friday in his double murder trial, facing cross-examination from a prosecutor determined to make him recount every time he lied to a client.
+Disgraced South Carolina attorney Alex Murdaugh testified at his double murder trial Friday that he knew he was doing wrong by stealing settlement money from his clients, but he thought he deserved the extra cash.

-Murdaugh, 54, is on trial in the deaths of his wife and son near kennels at their Colleton County home in June 2021.
-But in two hours of cross-examination Thursday, prosecutor Creighton Waters didn’t mention those killings.
+Murdaugh, 54, is on trial in the fatal shootings of his wife and son near kennels at their home in June 2021.
+He returned to the stand in his own defense for a second day, but prosecutor Creighton Waters’ cross-examination didn’t immediately mention those killings, instead focusing as he did Thursday on financial crimes.

-Instead, he focused on how Murdaugh liked to flash the badge he got as a volunteer prosecutor helping out on cases with his father and the millions of dollars Murdaugh stole from his law firm and clients.
+“When you’re doing the things wrong I was doing, you find all sorts of ways of justifying it,” Murdaugh said,

 Prosecutors have said Murdaugh killed his wife and son to gain sympathy to buy time because his financial misdeeds were about to be discovered.
 Murdaugh stanchly denied killing them in questioning Thursday from his attorneys.

-But over and over again, he admitted he stole money and lied, including telling police he was not at the kennels the night his wife and son were killed.
+But over and over again, he admitted he stole money and lied, including telling police he was not at the Colleton County kennels the night his wife and son were killed.
 A video found more than a year after the deaths when state agents hacked his son’s iPhone proved otherwise, and Murdaugh admitted he lied to police and his family from the beginning, blaming paranoia from his pain killed addiction.

-“The things that I did wrong hurt a lot of the people that I care about the most.
-I did a lot of damage and I wreaked a lot of havoc,” Murdaugh said.
+Waters also asked Murdaugh about that addiction and the defendant avoided specifics like exactly how many pills he was taking just before the killings or the agitation he felt when he started to have withdrawals.

+“Opioids gave me energy,” Murdaugh said.
+“Whatever I was doing, it made it more interesting,”

 Murdaugh is charged with murder in the deaths of his wife, Maggie, 52, shot multiple times with a rifle, and their 22-year-old son, Paul, shot twice with a shotgun.
 He faces 30 years to life in prison if convicted.

-On the stand, tears ran down Murdaugh’s cheeks when his lawyer asked if he blew his son’s brains out or shot his wife several times.
+On the stand Thursday, tears ran down Murdaugh’s cheeks when his lawyer asked if he blew his son’s brains out or shot his wife several times.

 “I would never intentionally do anything to hurt either one of them,” Murdaugh said.